 “No matter how much time you have decided to spend in the city, let me tell you – it’s not nearly enough!
 Where ever you turn, expecting the Eiffel Tower or the Louvre Museum to appear before you, you will come across some other important building or a historic sight.
 This is where the skill of a Japanese tourist might come handy – you come, see, snap-snap, and move on, there’s not enough time!”

 We all know about the places to see in Paris, right, so I am not going to spend much time listing them.
 Let me just share an interesting conclusion that I have drawn out of the history anecdotes surrounding few popular locations.
 For example, a lot of us have enjoyed a nice cruise along the Seine River, by the so called bateau mush.
-So, do you know the story about the Pont Neuf (the New Bridge)?
+So, do you know the story about the Pont Neuf (the New Bridge) that you go by while cruising?
 Here is how it goes.

 It is actually the oldest standing bridge on the river, in spite of the name, and it was built by Henry IV who ordered that it should be decorated by the so called mascarons of his ministers and advisers.
 They were against the construction, saying “it will not hold”.
-After long and serious arguments, Henry IV has ordered their faces to be carved in stone and put on the bridge for future generations to laugh at them, since the bridge is going to last.
+After long and serious arguments, Henry IV has ordered their faces to be carved in stone and put on the bridge “for future generations to laugh at, since the bridge is going to last”.
 And so it did!

 Against the will of Parisians

 “It seems that the most popular sights in Paris have actually always been built against the will of Parisians.
 When the Eiffel Tower sprung up for the World Exhibition in 1889, all tall and irony, citizens demanded it should be knocked down at once, ‘since it was ruining the city’s beauty’.
 Today, it is its main landmark!